bitrise-io/devcenter/_articles/en/reviews/build-trigger-api-draft.md

 {% include message_box.html type="note" title="Interactive cURL call configurator" content="You can find an interactive cURL call configurator by clicking on the `Start/Schedule a build` button on your app's [bitrise.io](https://www.bitrise.io) page and switching to `Advanced` mode in the popup.
 At the bottom of the popup you can find a `curl` call, based on the parameters you specify in the popup.

-**Note that this call uses the** `app.bitrise.io` **URL and the app's build trigger token, as opposed to the personal access token shown in the examples in this guide.
+**Note that this call uses the deprecated** `app.bitrise.io` **URL and the app's build trigger token, as opposed to the personal access token shown in the examples in this guide.
 All other parameters, however, work the same way.**"%}

 In the example, we passed this JSON payload as a string: to be precise, as a JSON object serialized to a string.